 Scope of Work to be Performed by Contractors for Selected Systems a.
 Asset Management - (1) Conduct a system evaluation (asset identification, location, and date of service or approximate age), as needed, resulting in an inventory of the system and prioritization of assets, (2) develop a comprehensive plan for managing system assets, (3) develop a budget for managing system assets, (4) develop an implementation plan, including a time schedule, for implementing and updating the asset management plan, and (5) determine whether a rate study is necessary.
-A map of the system, showing service area, water or wastewater lines, and critical assets of the system should be created as part of the asset management plan.
+A map of the system should be created as part of the asset management plan.
 This map should be digital, allowing for updates to be made in the future, and a physical copy of the map should be printed and given to the system as well.